Robinpig/Note/docs/CS/Java/JDK/Basic/String.md

 ## Introduction

-*The **String class represents character strings.
-All string literals in Java programs are implemented as instances of this class**.*
+The String class represents character strings.
+All string literals in Java programs are implemented as instances of this class.
 **Strings are constant; their values cannot be changed after they are created.**

 String is such a class ‐ but this relies on delicate reasoning about benign data races that requires a deep understanding of the Java Memory Model.

-*String buffers support mutable strings.
-Because String objects are immutable they can be shared.*
+String buffers support mutable strings.
+Because String objects are immutable they can be shared.

-Case mapping is **based on the Unicode Standard version specified by the Character class**.
+Case mapping is based on the Unicode Standard version specified by the Character class.

-The Java language provides special support for the string concatenation operator ( + ), and for conversion of other objects to strings. **String concatenation is implemented through the StringBuilder(or StringBuffer) class and its append method**.
+The Java language provides special support for the string concatenation operator(+), and for conversion of other objects to strings.

-A String represents a string in the **UTF-16** format in which supplementary characters are represented by surrogate pairs (see the section Unicode Character Representations in the Character class for more information).
-Index values refer to char code units, so a supplementary character uses two positions in a String.
+String concatenation is implemented through the `StringBuilder`(or `StringBuffer`) class and its append method.
 The implementation of the string concatenation operator is left to the discretion of a Java compiler, as long as the compiler ultimately conforms to The Java Language Specification.
 For example, the javac compiler may implement the operator with `StringBuffer`, `StringBuilder`, or `java.lang.invoke.StringConcatFactory` depending on the JDK version.
 The implementation of string conversion is typically through the method toString, defined by Object and inherited by all classes in Java.

+A String represents a string in the **UTF-16** format in which supplementary characters are represented by surrogate pairs (see the section Unicode Character Representations in the Character class for more information).
+Index values refer to char code units, so a supplementary character uses two positions in a String.

 Avoid strings where other types are more appropriate:

 - Strings are poor substitutes for other value types.
 - Strings are poor substitutes for enum types.
 - Strings are poor substitutes for aggregate types.

 ## structure

 ### value

 ```java
 public final class String
     implements java.io.Serializable, Comparable<String>, CharSequence {